 Lilly Ledbetter Dies

-Mr Obama said that the law sent the message “that there are no second-class citizens in our workplaces”.
-President Biden, who was vice-president during the Obama administration, described Ms Ledbetter as a “fearless leader and advocate for equal pay”.
+Mr Obama said the legislation sent the message “there are no second-class citizens in our workplaces”.
+President Biden, who served as vice-president during the Obama administration, described Ms Ledbetter as a “fearless leader and advocate for equal pay”.
 He paid tribute, saying “her fight began on the factory floor and reached the Supreme Court and Congress” and she “never stopped fighting for all Americans to be paid what they deserve”.

 “Before she was a household name, Lilly was like so many other women in the workforce: she worked hard, with dignity, only to find out she was being paid less than a man for the same work.”